bhalim1994/employee-database/README.md

 # employee-database

-An employee database created using Java &amp; MySQL
+An interactive employee database using Java to run the program & MySQL to track the data.